ArcherHeffern/System-Creation/02_big_picture.md

 I can provide guidance, but the other 99% is on you.
 Eventually if you do well, you can snowball

+# Career Paths
+* Acadamia
+    * Researcher
+* Industry
+    * Software Development
+        * Supporters
+            * Project / Product Manager
+            * Business Analyst
+            * Scrum Master
+        * Creators
+            * Software Engineers
+            * Designers (UI/UX)
+            * Testers
+            * DevOps
+            * Quality Assurance
+    * Other Paths
+        * Security
+        * Data Analysis
+        * Machine Learning
+        * Quantitative Finance
+* Other
+    * Open source contributer
+    * Freelancer
+    * Independent contracters

+Note the distinction between the roles depends on your team.
+For example, if its a...
+Solo project, you will both be managing and building the project If its a small team, there might have a PM, a designer, a tech lead, and a few engineers who all write their own tests

 # What is Software Engineering
 In general, its building software for a business application

-This can take many forms...
+The median of the software depends.

 * Embedded / IOT
 * Driver